 Here are five ways centralized agency management software can help you identify which agency projects are most profitable, as well as help keep your team on track.

 Agency profitability is the difference between the cost of doing business and the revenue you create through your agency’s activities.
 You can’t change what you can’t measure and you can’t measure what you can’t see.
 Therefore, you need a solution that lets you quickly and accurately gain a real-world, real-time picture of your financial position.

 The ideal solution is one that lets you capture transactions, manage invoices and compare revenue with costs.
 It’s important to have a solution that integrates tightly with your mainstream financial management system so you can extract the information you need to get project insights.

-To manage projects profitably, you need to allocate the right resources to them.
-This usually means having one senior team member lead the project, supported by a team of more junior staff members with the appropriate skills to complete the project.
-For example, it’s costly to have a senior account director spending their time preparing work in progress reports when that work can be done easily and more cost-effectively by an account coordinator.
+To manage projects profitably for your agency, you need to allocate the right resources to them.
+This usually means having one senior team member lead the project, supported by a team of more junior staff members with the appropriate skills.
+For example, it’s costly to have a senior account director spend their time preparing work in progress reports when that could be done by an account coordinator.
 However, sometimes this is exactly what happens as staff members find themselves spending more time on tasks than they anticipated, leading to an all-hands-on-deck situation where the focus is on just getting the work done rather than on getting it done in the most cost-effective manner.